trevorsandy/lpub3d/mainApp/docs/README.txt

 - Fix - Submodel image does not show at first step of Step Group #512

 --------------------------------------------------------------------------------------------------

-- Enhancement - Global setting for callout pointer (and page pointer) border #510
-- Submodel image does not show at first step of Step Group #512

 LPub3D 2.4.0.1.2220 (03 10 2020 22:44:10)